-The training data, which consist of the HR simulation results and their coarse-grained versions, are required only during the training phase, not during the testing phase.
-In the latter actual operation, HR inference can be obtained within the computational time of LR micrometeorology simulations because the NN inference time is usually negligible.
+The ground-truth data, which consist of the HR simulation results and their coarse-grained data, are required only during the training phase.
+In the operational phase, HR inference can be obtained within the computational time of LR micrometeorological simulations because the NN inference time is usually negligible \redA{\citep{Wang+2021GMD, Sekiyama+2023AIES}}.
 Thus, the SR simulation system shown in Fig. \ref{fig:sr-simulation} can considerably reduce the total computational time (Section \ref{subsec:eval-hr-inference}).

-Another advantage of this two-stage method lies in its ability to separate inferred flow scales, thereby reducing computational costs during training.
-As for deep learning, more computational resources are generally needed during training because NN computational graphs must be stored on GPU memory for backpropagation, which is not necessary during testing.
+Another advantage of this two-stage method is its ability to separate spatial scales, thereby reducing computational costs during training.
+In deep learning, training requires more computational resources than testing because NN computational graphs must be stored in GPU memory for backpropagation.
 In the first stage, the focus is on large-scale flows; hence, detailed information on small-scale patterns is not essential.
-Thus, the NN can be trained with LR data, which reduces the data volume and facilitates training over more extensive spatial regions.
+The NN can be trained with LR data, which reduces the data volume and facilitates training on the entire spatial region.
 In the second stage, modification of large-scale flows is no longer required, shifting the focus to the restoration of small-scale flows.
-Consequently, HR patterns can be deduced from spatially localized inputs, which means that the SR process is localized.
-In essence, this localization allows for training with spatially confined data and reduces the computational cost, even using HR data.
-The reduction in required GPU memory will be discussed in Section \ref{subsec:dependence-size}.
+Consequently, HR patterns can be inferred from spatially localized inputs; that is, the SR process is localized.
+This localization allows for training with spatially confined data and reduces the computational burden, even when using HR data (Section \ref{subsec:dependence-size}).